shirzlotnik/-geometry-fixer/README.md

 For polygons that self intersects on existing coordinate, (the intersection point is part of the polygon coordinates)

-Colons can be used to align columns.
+Colons can be used to align columns. <br />

 | id                            | geometry                                                              | Fixed  |
 | ----------------------------- |:---------------------------------------------------------------------:| ------:|